allisonabinger/atlas-web_front_end/Javascript_advanced/README.md

 let display = person.display.bind(person);
 setTimeout(display, 3000);
 ```
 Now, the example will display the person name!

+This method was used in [12-room_area.js](/Javascript_advanced/12-room_area.js)

 ---